trudeaugamedev/Blizzard-Bash/README.md

 This repository will be archived once Blizzards Bash is over, and the server will likely be closed down as well.
 It is licensed under the LGPL-2.1, please read [LICENSE](https://github.com/trudeaugamedev/Blizzard-Bash/blob/master/LICENSE) for more information on how you may use the contents of this repository.

 ## Installation
 If for whatever reason you wish to play the game after the event, you may follow the instructions below.
-Again, note that the server will likely not be up after the event, so you would have to run the server locally using Node.js.
+Again, note that **the server will not be up after the even**t, so you would have to run the server locally using Node.js.

 ### Windows
 The game is built and distributed for Windows, download either version's executable by going under [Releases](https://github.com/trudeaugamedev/Blizzard-Bash/releases) and double click to run.